aawiesinger/rmrly/README.md

 ## Known Bugs

 * `send_survey.feature` outputs an error, but in practice that error does not occur.
+When a user does not complete the survey, they should stay on the survey page until they complete it, even if they press save.
+This feature works when actually tested out in practice.
+However, cucumber seems to believe that after the user presses save, it is routing to their profile page instead of redirecting to the survey page again.